yyaoisgood2021/HUB-screening/README.md

    ```
    File `K562.chr1.res_5000.partial.txt` in the folder [resources](https://github.com/yyaoisgood2021/HUB-screening/tree/main/resources) displays the top 5000 lines of the expected output for chr1.

-5. then generate fragment contact network (FCN) for each chromosome according to procedure:
+4. Generate fragment contact network (FCN) for each chromosome according to procedure:

 	i. run all cells in `generate_eligible_coords.ipynb` for each chr and put the results in `PR-LR/eligible_coordinates`

  	ii. generate node_meta information using the next two steps:

  	* overlap eligible_coords with peaks of a feature using bedtools.
 The following example command implements overlapping of all eligible nodes on chr1 with feature `CTCF.narrow.rep-1.hg19.bed`.
-Repeat this code for all chromosomes, and for ATAC and all features mentioned in the download_chip_dt.txt (except black-list annotation)
+Repeat this code for all chromosomes, and for all features mentioned in the step 2.iii ~ 2.v (except black-list annotation)

 	```bash
 	chrid=chr1